-Author has written 39 stories for Great Mouse Detective, Tangled, Kung Fu Panda, Rango, Bambi, Hunchback of Notre Dame, Monsters Inc., and Dr. Seuss series.
+Author has written 50 stories for Great Mouse Detective, Tangled, Kung Fu Panda, Rango, Bambi, Hunchback of Notre Dame, Monsters Inc., Dr. Seuss series, Steven Universe, and Trolls.

 Greetings, everyone!
 Well, to give some information about myself; every author needs an "about the author", don't they?
-Writing is one of my most prominent hobbies, and I do hope to turn it into a career at some point, but for right now, I find that fanfiction is a great way to practice.
+Writing is one of my most prominent hobbies, and like many here I hope to turn it into a career at some point, but for right now, I find that fanfiction is a great way to practice.
 It has a number of benefits, in my view:

 1. Fanfiction is not done for monetary purposes, so you aren't under as much pressure as with career-based writing.

 2. The reviews others provide are a good source of insight on your writing abilities; how you can improve, what you're already doing well, and just how your writing is generally received.

 3. Fanfiction is fun; writing it allows you to exercise your knowledge and understanding of the book/film/TV show/comic/etc. that you're writing about, and often when you read the fics done by others, you'll find you can expand your knowledge and understanding of the topic in ways you might not have otherwise.

 It's come to my attention that people don't review what they read on this site nearly enough, and I've learned that some writers get very anxious over this issue.
 Therefore, I try to get myself to review what I read - although I'll admit, sometimes it's difficult to think of what to say, especially after reading a story/chapter for the first time.
 I do post a review once I've finally decided, of course; it's that little "even one step can make a difference" formula that never seems to fail! :)